onlynight/exchange/README.md

 中文说明文档 [README_CN.md][5]

-This is a plugin based translator for typed text translate, such as android ```strings.xml``` or ios ```Localizable.strings```.
+This is a plugin based translator for typed text translation, such as Android ```strings.xml``` or iOS ```Localizable.strings```.
-Now it official support android and ios strings resources document translate plugins, and official support google, baidu and youdao translate platform plugins.
+Now it officially supports Android and iOS strings resources document translation plugins, and officially supports Google, Baidu and Youdao translation platform plugins.
 You can simply use it.

 For more details you can see the [wiki][1].